wlerin/feralfilehosting/Feral Wiki/SSH/Bitvise - SSH - Private Keys - SSH tunnels - FTP to SFTP Bridge/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Bitvise%20-%20SSH%20-%20Private%20Keys%20-%20SSH%20tunnels%20-%20FTP%20to%20SFTP%20Bridge/11.png)

-### Creating a FTP to SFTP Bridge to mount your slot as a local file system with Netdrive.
+### Creating a FTP to SFTP Bridge to mount your slot as a local file system with Netdrive or to use with a browser or to use with other ftp apps.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Bitvise%20-%20SSH%20-%20Private%20Keys%20-%20SSH%20tunnels%20-%20FTP%20to%20SFTP%20Bridge/12.png)